locuslab/deq-ddim/README.md

 # Deep Equilibrium Approaches to Diffusion Models

-This codebase has been adapted largely from the repository from Denoising Diffusion Implicit Models (DDIM) by Song. et. al. 2020 (https://arxiv.org/abs/2010.02502) (Note, we include the original MIT license that belongs to the authors of prior work (Song. et. al.) in this codebase.)
+This codebase has been adapted largely from the repository from Denoising Diffusion Implicit Models (DDIM) by Song. et. al. 2020 (https://arxiv.org/abs/2010.02502) (Note: we include the original MIT license that belongs to the authors of prior work (Song. et. al.) in this codebase.)

 ## Running the Experiments
 The code has been tested on PyTorch 1.11.